madhavkarri/CarND-P9-ProgrammingASelfDrivingCar/ODC.md

 - In addition, copy the file `pipline.config` from `\MyOD6_GCL\models\research\object_detection\MyOD6_M1` to folder `\MyOD6_GCL\models\research\object_detection\training` and rename it as `faster_rcnn_resnet50_coco.config`
 - Changes are performed to the configuration file `faster_rcnn_resnet50_coco.config`.
 Some of these changes are: number of classes (for traffic light classification: 3), image size (for traffic light classification 800X600), set batch_size=1 for object detection, number of steps, etc. The `faster_rcnn_resnet50_coco.config` can be accessed at [Link](https://drive.google.com/open?id=1rt_sio7nozcRc6ToSlncPOhVJOwqYkHq)
 - Every new instance of training or generating an inference graph, the folders `\MyOD6_GCL\models\research\object_detection\training` and `\MyOD6_GCL\models\research\object_detection\inference_graph` needs to be emptied.
 Only exception being files `faster_rcnn_resnet50_coco.config` and `labelmap.pbtxt` in the folder `\MyOD6_GCL\models\research\object_detection\training` should not be deleted
-- There are other folders and files that should be cleaned.
-The previous three steps and most of the above listed classification procedure have been clearly described in this tutorial
+- There are other folders and files that should be cleaned prior to initiating the training process.
+The previous couple of steps and most of the above listed classification procedure has been clearly described in this [tutorial](https://medium.com/object-detection-using-tensorflow-and-coco-pre/object-detection-using-tensorflow-and-coco-pre-trained-models-5d8386019a8)
+-